The Chart for Sundial Growers Inc. (SNDL) Is Flashing Mixed Signals

-Sundial Growers Inc. (NASDAQ:SNDL) went down by -2.97% from its latest closing price compared to the recent 1-year high of $3.96.
-The company’s stock price has collected 1.80% of gains in the last five trading sessions.
-Press Release reported on 09/03/21 that Dash Capital Corp. and Simply Solventless Concentrates Ltd. Announce Asset Purchase Agreement for the Acquisition of Fully Licenced Cultivation and Processing Facility from Sundial Growers Inc.
+Sundial Growers Inc. (NASDAQ:SNDL) went down by -1.68% from its latest closing price compared to the recent 1-year high of $3.96.
+The company’s stock price has collected -9.65% of loss in the last five trading sessions.
+Press Release reported on 09/08/21 that Thinking about buying stock in Globalstar, Clover Health, Ford, Sundial Growers, or Sonim Technologies?

 Is It Worth Investing in Sundial Growers Inc. (NASDAQ :SNDL) Right Now?